pallawikumari/pallawikumari/README.md

 - 👋 Hi, I’m @pallawikumari
-- 👀 I’m interested in Genomics, proteomics and big data analysis
+- 👀 I’m interested in Structural biology, Genomics, proteomics and big data analysis
 - 🌱 I’m currently learning simulation
 - 💞️ I’m looking to collaborate on data analysis
 - 📫 How to reach me ...